Skip to main content

 After starting the compiler and the game for the first time, you can keep both of them open as you go make the next changes.

 Keeping the compiler open allows the next (mi) run to only recompile the file it needs to.
-If you're only making changes to the ".jsonc" or the ".glb" of the level, the compiling time will be reduced by a lot.
+If you're only making changes to the .jsonc or the .glb of the level, the compile time will be reduced by a lot.
 Some files will still have you recompile most of the game.

 The debug continue-point can be changed, doing so can save you a lot of time if you have to do a lot of iteration and always need to open the debug menu to load in your level.